mimiframework/Mimi.jl/docs/src/ref/ref_structures_definitions.md

 ## ModelDef

-A `ModelDef` is a top-level composite that also stores external parameters and a list of external parameter connections.
+A `ModelDef` is a top-level composite that also stores model parameters and a list of model parameter connections.
 It contains the following additional fields:
 ```
 # ModelDef <: CompositeComponentDef
 external_param_conns::Vector{ExternalParameterConnection}
-external_params::Dict{Symbol, ModelParameter}
+model_params::Dict{Symbol, ModelParameter}
 number_type::DataType
 dirty::Bool
 ```
 Note: a ModelDef's namespace will only hold `AbstractComponentDef`s.

 ## Parameter Connections

-Parameters hold values defined exogneously to the model ("external" parameters) or to the component ("internal" parameters).

 `InternalParameterConnection`
 Internal parameters are defined by connecting a parameter in one component to a variable